 In the email below, National Geographic offers a subscription discount to celebrate the anniversary of the first Moon landing.

-Parents’ Day is usually celebrated on the fourth Sunday of July in the US.
-This year, the holiday will be on July 28.
-To show appreciation for all parents on this day, you can offer your prospects and customers discounts on family products or services and include a gift guide in your newsletters.
+Parents’ Day is celebrated on the fourth Sunday of July in the US.
+In 2026, it falls on Sunday, July 26.
+To show appreciation for parents, you can offer discounts on family products or services, send a gift guide, or share customer stories about family traditions.

 Below, we’ve gathered a marketing calendar of holidays for each day of July.
 Have a look and choose July newsletter ideas to cover in your emails.